Jack-Stennett/Jack-Stennett/README.md

 - Movement strategy and effective advocacy
 - An end to suffering

-## Currently Learning
+## Currently working on

-- Machine learning for social impact
+- Project on Cloud Governance (with Onni Arne)
+- Project on Market Shaping Mechanisms for AI (with Joël Naoki Christoph)
+- Project on Political Economy Incentives for AI Governance in China (independent, some support from Apart Research)
+- Project on the Dissemination of AI technology in factory farming in China (independent, looking for collaborators)
 - [Levelling up in AI Safety](https://docs.google.com/document/d/1b83_-eo9NEaKDKc9R3P5h5xkLImqMw8ADLmi__rkLo4/edit?tab=t.0#heading=h.fke682cxqkxr)
-- PyTorch, CNNs, and generative models (GANs & VAEs)
+- Learning PyTorch, CNNs, and generative models (GANs & VAEs)

 ## Open to Collaborate On